mayrmt/tutorial_block_preconditioning_in_4C/part_I.md

 1. Run the example.
 1. Observe the convergence behavior of the iterative solver.

-## Step 2: Iterative Solver with relaxation-based Preconditioner

-1. Open the `solid.4C.yaml` input file.
-1. In the list `SOLVER 1`,
-   1. change the parameter `AZPREC` to `Ifpack`.
-   1. verify that
-1. Run the example.
-1. Observe the convergence behavior of the iterative solver.

 ## Step 3: Iterative Solver with Incompluete-LU Factorization Preconditioner

 1. Open the `solid.4C.yaml` input file.